Access Management

 error "Forbidden 403":

-When user roles are changed, there is a small delay before the new permissions are applied.
-Be aware that permission changes are not applied immediately – it may take up to 1 minute to propagate changes into all components.
-If you are still getting the error after waiting a few minutes and reloading the application, and you think you should have access/permissions for this action, please contact our support.
+When user roles are changed, there is a slight delay before the new permissions are applied.
+Be aware that permission changes are not applied immediately – it may take up to one minute to propagate changes into all components.
+If you are still getting the error after waiting a few minutes and reloading the application and think you should have access or permissions for this action, please contact our support.